CodeWithSomesh/MeshBnB-Room-Booking-Site-MERN/README.md

 <br>

 #### Note:
-> Strengthened my understanding of CSS Position, CSS Grid, and CSS Flexbox
+> Strengthened my understanding of Asynchronous JavaScript (Used for connecting Frontend to the API)
 >
-> Learnt how to build a Hamburger Menu
+> Learnt how to build a Fullstack Web App using the MERN Stack
 >
-> Learnt using animation with CSS and JavaScript
+> Learnt using Tailwind CSS for responsive designs
 >
-> Learnt that it is better to use percentage for 'width' and 'height' in CSS instead of using a fixed number as it will make the screen responsive.
+> Strengthened my understanding of React Hooks such as useState Hook, useEffect Hook and useContext Hook
 >
-> Learnt to use CSS Properties such as 'transition', 'transform', and 'filter'.
+> Learnt how to encrypt user passwords using "bcrypt" npm package for enhanced overall security of the website
 >
-> Learnt that each <source> element in HTML represents a different source image and can include a 'media' attribute and a 'srcset' attribute.
-> 'media="(min-width: 768px)"'.
-This 'media' attribute specifies a condition for when to use this source image.
-In this project's case, it says to use the 'source' when the viewport width is at least 768 pixels.
+> Learnt how to upload photos to Amazon S3 Bucket